 Paul reminds us that the law is good to make us aware of the problem of sin.
 The fact that we cannot perfectly keep the law does not change the fact that it is good.

-So I find this law at work: When I want to do good, evil is right there with me.
+So I find it to be the rule, a kind of perverse "torah," that although I want to do what is good, evil is right there with me!

-Even though we may know and love the Lord Jesus Christ, there is still this battle going on inside our bodies.
+Even though we may know and love the Lord Yeshua Messiah, there is still this battle going on inside our bodies.
 This is the apostle Paul telling us that it is happening in him and so we can be sure that it will happen to us as well.
-We may lose some of these battles but we can be assured that we will win the war and it ends with the coming of Jesus to take us home.
+We may lose some of these battles but we can be assured that we will win the war and it ends with the coming of Yeshua to take us home.

-What a wretched man I am!
-Who will rescue me from this body of death?
+What a miserable creature I am!
+Who will rescue me from this body bound for death?

-This verse sums up the experience of repentance as, when we realize just how much we need a savior, we can then turn to Jesus Christ.
+This verse sums up the experience of repentance as, when we realize just how much we need a savior, we can then turn to Yeshua Messiah.

-Our search for sanctification must begin and end with Jesus Christ.
+Our search for sanctification must begin and end with Yeshua Messiah.
 He is the only one that can rescue us from our "body of death".
-We, like Paul, will know in our minds that we are saved by grace and free in Christ but the sinful nature will still be used by the enemy to attack us.
+We, like Paul, will know in our minds that we are saved by grace and free in Yeshua but the sinful nature will still be used by the enemy to attack us.
 For a look at how to defend against these attacks, check out Ephesians 6.